 Levy Transfer Explained

-School finances can feel complicated.
-Because a levy transfer question will appear on the April 7, 2026, ballot, this page provides factual background to help the community understand the measure, including what a levy transfer is, why it is being discussed, and what it does and does not change.
+A levy transfer question will appear on the April 7, 2026, ballot.
+This page provides factual information to help the community understand the proposition, including what a levy transfer is, why it is being discussed, and what it does and does not change.

-This information is provided to help our community understand how school funding works.
-It is informational only.
+This information is provided to help our community understand Proposition Transfer and is for informational purposes only.

 What is a levy transfer?

-A levy transfer moves money between two parts of the school tax rate.
+A levy transfer moves money between two parts of the total school tax rate.

 A levy transfer is not: